-- XMas Tree Stain Solution A
+- Xmas Tree Stain Solution A

-- XMas Tree Stain Solution B
+- Xmas Tree Stain Solution B

 - ≥95% Ethanol

 - Glass Microscope Slide(s)

 - Cover Slip(s)

 - Mounting Medium

 - Heat Source

 - Microscope (Magnification ~200X-400X)

-- 4.1 The sample extract is mixed well and $\sim 5$ -10 $\mu\ell$ , or $\sim 10\%$ deposited on a microscope slide and allowed to dry (this process may be expedited by use of a slide warmer or oven at $\sim 37^{\circ}$ C). - 4.2 Heat-fix the sample extract to the slide by slowly passing over a flame (alcohol lamp or Bunsen burner). - 4.3 Cover the heat-fixed sample extract with Xmas Tree Stain Solution A and allow staining for $\geq 15$ minutes at RT. - 4.4 Remove the stain with a gentle stream of $dH_2O$ and cover the stained area briefly ( $\sim$ 15-20 seconds) with Xmas Tree Stain Solution B. Remove this stain with a stream of EtOH (95% or Absolute). - 4.5 Allow the slide to dry and apply mounting medium or $dH_2O$ and a cover-slip prior to microscopic examination.
+- 4.1 The sample extract is mixed well and $\sim 5-10\mu\ell$, or $\sim 10\%$ deposited on a microscope slide and allowed to dry (this process may be expedited by use of a slide warmer or oven at $\sim 37^{\circ}$ C). - 4.2 Heat-fix the sample extract to the slide by slowly passing over a flame (alcohol lamp or Bunsen burner). - 4.3 Cover the heat-fixed sample extract with Xmas Tree Stain Solution A and allow staining for ≥ 15 minutes at RT. - 4.4 Remove the stain with a gentle stream of dH_2O and cover the stained area briefly (\sim 15-20 seconds) with Xmas Tree Stain Solution B. Remove this stain with a stream of EtOH (95% or Absolute). - 4.5 Allow the slide to dry and apply mounting medium or dH_2O and a cover-slip prior to microscopic examination.

 - 4.6 Scan the slide on ≥200X magnification.
 Sperm heads will retain the red stain, while the tails, if present, will appear green.
-Use 400X magnification if necessary to verify sperm morphology. - 4.7 Documentation in notes should include the following: - 4.7.1 A description of the condition of the sperm seen (e.g. heads only, mostly heads, some intact, etc.). - 4.7.2 An estimate of the number of sperm seen per field (e.g., 12/slide; 0-1/200X; 3-5/200X; 5-10/200X; >10/200X; or 1+ 4+ etc.).
+Use 400X magnification if necessary to verify sperm morphology. - 4.7 Documentation in notes should include the following: - 4.7.2 An estimate of the number of sperm seen per field (e.g., 12/slide; 0-1/200X; 3-5/200X; 5-10/200X; >10/200X; or 1+-4+ etc.).
+The scientist may also note the condition of the sperm seen (e.g. heads only, mostly heads, some intact, etc.).
 A representative photograph depicting the overall rating of the slide shall be taken and included in the note packet (see BI-119). - 4.7.3 The presence of any epithelial cells (e-cell) and their number (e.g., rare, occasional, few, moderate, many, or 1+ 4+).
-The scientist may also note e-cell descriptions [e.g. nucleated (NEC or nuc.) or anucleated (ANEC or Anuc.)] and whether or not there are large squamous epithelial cells present. - 4.7.4 If the situation arises in which there are only one to three sperm heads, a single intact sperm, or a few sperm heads of questionable morphology, a second qualified scientist must verify the identification in ILIMS.
+The scientist may also note e-cell descriptions [e.g. nucleated (NEC or nuc.) or anucleated (ANEC or A-nuc.)] and whether or not there are large squamous epithelial cells present. - 4.7.4 If the situation arises in which there are only one to three sperm heads, a single intact sperm, or a few sperm heads of questionable morphology, a second qualified scientist must verify the identification in ILIMS.
 A photograph of the single sperm shall be taken and included in the note packet (see BI-119). - 4.7.5 For ease of re-location, the position of sperm in cases where 3 or less have been identified should be documented in the case notes. - 4.7.6 It is also good, if possible, to note the presence of significant amounts of bacteria, yeast or white blood cells.

-5.1 Stains purchased commercially have expiration dates, while those prepared 'inhouse' are generally stable for $\approx 6$ months at RT.
+5.1 Stains purchased commercially have expiration dates, while those prepared 'inhouse' are generally stable for ≈ 6 months at RT.
 After this period, stains should be discarded or checked with a positive (known sperm) slide before use.